#WorldEggDay: Here Are 7 Health Benefits Of Eating This ‘SuperFood’ Regularly

 Eggs are incredibly filling.
 They are a high-protein food, and protein is, by far, the most satiating macronutrient.

-Eggs score high on a scale called the satiety index, which measures the ability of foods to cause feelings of fullness and reduce later calorie intake thereby, aiding with weight loss.
+They score high on a scale called the satiety index, which measures the ability of foods to cause feelings of fullness and reduce later calorie intake, thereby aiding with weight loss.
 An egg breakfast can significantly help in managing weight.